voidquark/podman_play/README.md

 # Podman Play - Deploy Any App

-Ansible Role designed to facilitate the deployment of root-less containerized applications using Kubernetes Pod YAML definitions.
-The deployed pod applications run within the user namespace as systemd units.
+Ansible Role to deploy apps in root-less containers from a Kubernetes Pod YAML definition.
+The application pod runs as a systemd service, in your own user namespace.

 **🔑 Key Features**
 - **🚀 Deploy Any Application**: Easily deploy any application using a Kubernetes YAML pod definition.